Leeds Beckett University launches new Good Practice Guide to help people living with dementia access better treatment

 It is vital that despite these differences people who access MAS services all get the best care and support, where this is provided in-house by the MAS or by a variety of partners working across a local area.

-“The ‘Taking Memory Assessment Services into the Future’ good practice guide (ADD LINK) was developed with people who have accessed MAS and with experts in professional roles in or related to MAS services.
+“The ‘Taking Memory Assessment Services into the Future’ good practice guide was developed with people who have accessed MAS and with experts in professional roles in or related to MAS services.

 "It will help MAS who wish to develop their practice to identify areas that they might seek to improve and ways they might approach this.
 It is designed to be used flexibly by the services and to inspire them and encourage innovation and shared learning.”